KBZQ

 KBZQ (99.5 FM, "The Breeze 99.5") is a radio station broadcasting an adult contemporary music format.
 Licensed to Lawton, Oklahoma, United States, the station serves the greater Lawton area.
 The station is currently owned by Chad Fox, through licensee Local Radio, L.L.C.
-Studios are located on Lee Boulevard in Lawton, and the transmitter is located southwest of the city.
+Studio is located at 501 C. Ave Suite 308B downtown Lawton, and the transmitter is located southwest of the city.

 History

 The station was granted a construction permit on September 7, 1982, and was assigned the call letters KMGZ on October 28, 1982.
 It received its license to cover on February 10, 1984.
 On June 5, 1992, the station changed its call sign to KMVE, and on June 10, 1992, to the current KBZQ.